learn-co-curriculum/ruby-arguments-readme/README.md

 Above, we define our method to take in an argument by following the method name with parentheses enclosing a variable name: `greeting(name)`.

 Then, we use **string interpolation** inside the method body to `puts` out a greeting using whatever `name` was passed into the argument when the method is called.
-String interpolation allows use to use a Ruby variable to render a value inside of a string.
+String interpolation allows us to use a Ruby variable to render a value inside of a string.
 In other words, if we have a variable, `name`, that points to a value of `"Sophie"`, string interpolation will let us use that `name` variable inside a string to render, or `puts` out, a string that contains the word `"Sophie"`.

 To interpolate a variable into a string, wrap that variable name inside curly braces, preceded by a pound sign: `"#{variable_name}`.